 Burlington is Vermont’s largest city, but it feels more like a quirky college town.
-With a youthful, eco-conscious, independent vibe and an enviable location right on New England’s largest lake—and not far from Vermont’s premier ski mountains—Burlington makes a perfect launchpad for an adventurous getaway.
+With a youthful, eco-conscious, independent vibe and an enviable location next to New England’s largest lake—and not far from Vermont’s premier ski mountains—Burlington makes a perfect launchpad for an adventurous getaway.

 Take a Boat Trip on Lake Champlain

-The views of New York’s Adirondack Mountains to the west and Vermont’s Green Mountains to the east are reason alone to get out on Lake Champlain while you’re in Burlington.
-There’s also this business about a Loch Ness-like lake monster, so you’ll want a shot at spotting Champ and trying to photograph the mysterious beast.
+The views of New York’s Adirondack Mountains to the west and Vermont’s Green Mountains to the east are reason alone to get out on Lake Champlain.
+There’s also this business about a Loch Ness-like lake monster, so take a shot at spotting Champ and trying to photograph the mysterious beast.

 In South Burlington, Magic Hat offers free guided or self-guided tours of its 175,00-barrel production facility, plus food and 15 beers on tap at the Artifactory.
-You’ll also want to look for Heady Topper—brewed about 30 minutes away by The Alchemist—at popular restaurants like Hen of the Wood and Farmhouse Tap & Grill.
-This hoppy double IPA has been rated the best beer in the world.Continue to 5 of 10 below.
+For a taste of one of the most popular locally brewed drafts, try the Heady Topper—brewed about 30 minutes away by The Alchemist—at trendy restaurants like Hen of the Wood and Farmhouse Tap & Grill.
+The hoppy double IPA has been rated the best beer in the world.

 Attend a Festival

 Burlington is Vermont’s destination for unique festivals.
 A few annual events to keep on the calendar include winter’s Magic Hat Mardi Gras, where floats glide through the snow, and First Night Burlington, the city’s alcohol-free, arts-filled New Year’s Eve celebration.